What is Sthan?

 The per-user model, in other words, taxes you most precisely when you're growing, and nudges you toward exactly the behaviour that loses leads.

-The costs the per-seat number doesn't show
+What costs does the per-seat number hide?

 The licence is only one line of the real bill.
 Three more rarely make it onto the comparison slide: